doheejin/HiPAMA/README.md

 Note that every run does not produce the same results due to the random elements.

+The results reported in the paper are the average of the last epoch results in five seeds.

 ## Run baseline (GOPT)
 This bash script will run each model 5 times with ([0, 1, 2, 3, 4]).
 - `cd src`